Sebastian-Gottschall/Udacity-Readme-course/README.md

 ## some useful links to this topic

-[udacity free course how to create a correct Readme](https://de.udacity.com/course/writing-readmes--ud777/) [github cheatsheet to markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) [github howto for markdown](https://help.github.com/categories/writing-on-github/) [Licensing in Readme](http://choosealicense.com/)
+[udacity free course how to create a correct Readme](https://de.udacity.com/course/writing-readmes--ud777/)

+[github cheatsheet to markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+[github howto for markdown](https://help.github.com/categories/writing-on-github/)

+[Licensing in Readme](http://choosealicense.com/)

-# Lets getting started, here is the readme of my readme project
+# Lets getting started, here is the readme of this project

+## Contribution

+Do you have some ideas to make this readme more usable, or some things to add? fork it or make some pull requests!

+## Install

+create a new or copy and modify this file in your root folder of your project

+## License
+This Udacity-Readme-course project is under [MIT License](https://opensource.org/licenses/MIT) !